LoginRadius/engineering-portal/content/blog/unit-testing-for-dummies/index.md

 2. Is my written code fulfilling the business requirement for which I have written the code?

-3. How many other application areas is my code impacting and are the values passed from the new block causing an impact on existing areas?
+3. How many other application areas is my code impacting?
+Are the values passed from the new block causing an impact on existing areas?
 Here I would like to state that one has to focus more on the behavior of the existing code with new values.
 The earlier we do it in the coding cycle the better it is in terms of rework at the developer's end.

 4. If you can follow a specific framework like Junit or Nunit etc, for conducting the unit testing is fine, but if not, you are not able to do that it does not matter as I can always pass a set of values(both positive or negative) to my written code.